hmunfru/fiware-sdc/doc/installation-guide.rst

 Register SDC application into keystone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The last step involves to regiter the SDC and chef-server endpoints into the keystone endpoint catalogue.
+The last step involves to regiter the SDC, chef-server, puppetwrapper and puppetmaster endpoints into the keystone endpoint catalogue.
 To do that, you should write into the config.js in the keystone-proxy the following lines: